Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Daily service frequency across all routes averages 1,044 trips, equating to about 46 weekly trips per stop.
+Across all routes, service frequency averages 1,044 trips per day, equating to approximately 46 weekly trips per individual stop.

 Frequently Asked Questions - Transport